-Border Street, later renamed Mt.
-Ephraim Avenue in the 2000s, was a small street that originally ran from Line Street and Haddon Avenue northward along the railroad tracks.
-It intersected with Starr Avenue (also later renamed Mt.
-Ephraim Avenue) at some point between 1914 and 1946, and continued to intersect with Newton Avenue.
-In more recent times, Border Street terminated at Starr (now Mt.
-Ephraim) Avenue, which then doglegged to the northeast towards what is now 10th Street, behind the Transport of New Jersey bus maintenance garage complex.
-This configuration provided a very convenient shortcut for traveling from South Camden to East Camden and Admiral Wilson Boulevard without having to pass through downtown Camden.
+Border Street, renamed Mt.
+Ephraim Avenue in the 2000s, originally ran from Line Street and Haddon Avenue north along the railroad tracks, intersecting with Starr Avenue (also later renamed Mt.
+Ephraim Avenue).
+In later years, it ended at Starr Avenue, which continued northeast to 10th Street behind the Transport of New Jersey bus maintenance complex.
+Today, this route remains a convenient shortcut between South Camden, East Camden, and Admiral Wilson Boulevard, bypassing downtown Camden.

 Location